Search Engine Optimization (SEO)

 Web crawlers need time to see updates to a page

 Please note: There is an undefined lag time on the Internet between when changes are made to content in a site and when search crawlers actually see it, thus affecting ranking.
-The amount of time is dependent on a number of variables including how many changes were made, depth of site, amount of cross references to the page etc. It can run from a number of days to couple weeks.
+The amount of time is dependent on a number of variables including how many changes were made, depth of site, amount of cross references to the page etc. It can run from a number of days to a few weeks.

 Learn how search works from Google, the industry leader.